 |December||0/32||5/41||90/3.5||Not the best period to go|

-Geneva International Airport is located about 4 kilometres (2.5 miles) west of the city centre, on the border between France and Switzerland.
+The Geneva International Airport is located about 4 kilometres (2.5 miles) west of the city centre, near the border between France and Switzerland.

 It is very easy to get around Geneva.
 The simplest option, with relatively few constraints, is to use public transport.
 Transports Public Genevois (TPG) operates a dense network of bus routes as well as a tram system recently given a fresh lease on life.

 Useful tip: You can purchase a daily card (Carte journalière) for unlimited travel on all TPG lines.
-This is a very convient option for discovering the city without worrying about the validity periods for individual tickets.
-The price is CHF 10, or CHF 8 if you only need to travel after 9 a.m .
+This is a very convenient option for discovering the city without worrying about the validity periods for individual tickets.
+The price is CHF 10 for a “Tout Genève” pass, CHF 18.50 for the outer city.

 Buses are certainly the most convenient mode of transport to explore Geneva.
 There are also a number of Noctambus night buses, running every 20–30 minutes.
 On Friday and Saturday nights, Noctambus services operate from midnight until 5 a.m.
-These buses are identified by a letter “N” before the number.
-The integrated Unireso individual ticket (CHF 3), valid for 60 minutes of travel, is also accepted on the Noctambus routes.
+These buses are identified by a letter “N” before the number CHF 3 for a one-way ticket.

 There is no shortage of taxis in Geneva.
 They may be reserved by telephone, hailed in the street or at any of the city's 60 or so public taxi ranks.

 Renting a car to get around Geneva is a convenient solution, but can be rather expensive.
 Most parking spaces in the city centre are metered.

 Upon your arrival in Geneva, you can get in touch with local tourism professionals for further information and to help organize your stay.Geneva Tourism & Conventions Foundation